By Janine Vanderburg, President/CEO, Joining Vision and Action

 Aaron Schonhoff, quantitative research guru

-Most days you’ll see Aaron pouring over and crunching data to help our clients solve complex problems and to evaluate their impact.
+Most days you’ll see Aaron poring over and crunching data to help our clients solve complex problems and to evaluate their impact.
 His tips?

 “When I find myself having a mental block, my favorite tactic is to divert my thinking to something unrelated for a few moments.
 However, I often do not have much time, so I cannot allow myself to go down the rabbit hole of email or social media.
 So, I go to the wikipedia homepage to the article of the day.
 I read the summary at the top and often learn something new.